c4lliope/rfcs/038-resource-prototypes/proposal.md

 ### `get`: fetch a version of a resource

-The `get` handler will always be invoked with an object specifying which version to fetch.
+The `get` handler will always be invoked with an object including fields of a version to fetch.
 It is given an empty **bits** directory in which to fetch the data.